jackhistorynorton/history_1102/assignments/conversations_1_assignment_1102.md

 Find a pinterest page, twitter feed, and wordpress blog that are a) credible and b) address the industrial revolutions of the period before 1914.
 Each media type may focus on a specific country or a particular group.
 For example, women workers in factories are frequent subjects of interest for historians of industrialization.

-**Post your three links in a discussion post and under each link post a one- **sentence summary of the media and three-sentence evaluation of the crediblity **of the site.
+Post your three links in a discussion post and under each link post a one- sentence summary of the media and three-sentence evaluation of the credibility of the site.
 Due on Friday at 8 p.m.

 **Tips:**

-To limit a google search to a particular domain type :.doman name.
+To limit a google search to a particular domain type :.domain name.
 For example, if I wanted to search for “women workers shirts” only in wordpress blogs, I'd type “women workers shirts:.wordpress.com”

 Twitter uses a particular grammar that takes a while to get used to.
 Topics are “tagged” with a \# .
 For example searching for \#industrialization will get all